Reducing Employee Turnover by Focusing on Job Satisfaction

 Focusing on employee job satisfaction means focusing on aspects within your control that enhance both extrinsic and intrinsic satisfaction for your workers.

 A job that goes nowhere can lead to a career that becomes stagnant and will cause satisfaction to plummet.
 Schedule frequent one-on-one meetings with employees to discuss their current role, where they see their career heading, and how working with your company can help pave the way.
 Be open about opportunities for growth within the company, along with any training, career coaching, mentoring, or job shadowing your organization may offer.

-If an employee’s goals require them to learn new skills, assign them new projects that help them acquire those skills.
+If an employee’s goals or a team's purpose require them to learn new skills, assign them new projects that help them acquire those skills.
 Consider having your company foot the bill for advanced education, certifications, or other career-oriented instructional programs that can help employees move in their desired direction.